 If you want to stand out from your competition and provide an excellent customer service

 , however, there are certain skills you will need to possess.
 But what exactly are they and how can they help you improve your interaction with your customers?

-To help you get the most out of your customer service team and make sure they're always prepared to face clients, here are the top 10 customer service skills that every employee needs.
+To help you get the most out of your customer service team and make sure they're always prepared to face clients, here are what we consider to be the top 10 customer service skills that every employee needs.

 2) Being able to focus

 One of the most important skills that someone in a customer service job